carolekoziol/recipes/docs/breads/pizza_crusts.md

 - 2 1/4 teaspoons active dry yeast (or 1 3/4 teaspoons instant yeast)
 - 1 egg at room temperature, beaten
 - 1/2 teaspoon kosher salt, plus a pinch for sprinkling
-- 1 1/2 cups (180 g) tapioca flour, divided, plus more for dusting
+- 1 1/2 cups and 1/4 cup tapioca flour, divided, plus more for dusting
 - 1 cup (120 g) almond flour, plus more as needed

 #### Instructions

 1. In a large bowl:
 	1. Combine the water, olive oil, and honey and whisk to combine well.
 Sprinkle the yeast on top and let it sit for about 5 minutes, until foamy.
 	2. Whisk in the egg.
-Add the salt and tapioca flour and whisk until a smooth, sticky batter forms.
+Add the salt and 1 1/2 cups of tapioca flour and whisk until a smooth, sticky batter forms.
 	3. Stir in the almond flour, and then stir in the remaining tapioca flour.
 The dough should appear shaggy.
 	4. Dust your hands with a little tapioca flour and put the dough into a ball, kneading it a bit to get any floury bits mixed in.
 		- If it’s too sticky to come together, add additional almond flour a tablespoons at a time.